The power of discipline

 • The masons, however, seem to have strayed a few inches from that.

-• The pipes were not listed, so drilling was somewhat of a "gamble".
+• The pipes were not marked, so drilling was a bit of a "gamble".

 • No one talked to anyone before the drill.